On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-We consider that the beam-sweeping process occurring in the Algorithmic phase may make use of i) a \emph{fixed} or ii) a \emph{flexible} frame structure.
-The former is based on a fixed number of configurations in the beam-sweeping codebook: the beam-sweeping process ends after the last configuration in the codebook is loaded.
-The latter allows stopping the beam-sweeping earlier, as soon as a \gls{kpi} value measured is above the target one.
-Enabling the flexible structure method requires that the \gls{bs} makes the \gls{kpi} measurements on-the-fly; moreover, resources on the \gls{ue}-\gls{cc} need to be reserved to promptly communicate to the \gls{ue} to stop sending pilot sequences when the target \gls{kpi} is met, modifying the organization of the overall frame.
-A detailed description of these differences and the impact on the \glspl{cc} design are given in Sect.~\ref{sec:ris-control}.
+\begin{remark}[Fixed vs Flexible frames] The \gls{BSW} process during the Algorithmic phase may make use of i) a \emph{fixed} or ii) a \emph{flexible} frame structure.
+The fixed frame ends after a fixed number of \gls{BSW} codebook configurations have been loaded.
+The flexible frame structure allows stopping the \gls{BSW} as soon as a \gls{kpi} value measured is above the target one.
+Flexible frame requires on-the-fly \gls{kpi} measurements at the the \gls{bs}, while \gls{ue}-\gls{cc} needs to be reserved to promptly inform the \gls{ue} about the frame termination when the target \gls{kpi} is met, thus modifying the overall frame (see Section~\ref{sec:ris-control}). \end{remark}